-You can use attributes from a service’s span data to display deployment markers in your charts in dashboards, notebooks, alerts, and Change Intelligence.
+You can use attributes from a service’s span data to display deployment markers in your charts in dashboards, notebooks, and alerts.
 The markers display at the time a service started to deploy.
 These markers allow you to quickly correlate a deployment with a change in performance.
 Hover over a marker to see the deployed service, along with the time the deployment started and the new version number.
 You can turn deployment markers on and off using the toggle.
+Deployment marker

 Deployment markers rely on version attributes added to your service instrumentation.
-Once they are in place, you register that attribute on the Project Settings page.
-When Lightstep detects a change to the value, it creates a marker based on the timestamp of the span.
+Once they are in place, you register that attribute in Settings.
+When Cloud Observability detects a change to the value, it creates a marker based on the timestamp of the span.

 To use deployment markers, you need to: